AP source: Mueller using grand jury in DC in Russia probe

-WASHINGTON (AP) — Special Counsel Robert Mueller is using a grand jury in Washington as part of an investigation into potential coordination between the Trump campaign and Russia, according to a person familiar with the probe.
+WASHINGTON (AP) — Special Counsel Robert Mueller is using a grand jury in Washington as part of an investigation into potential coordination between the Trump campaign and Russia, a person familiar with the probe says.

-Grand juries are common vehicles to subpoena witnesses and records, though they do not suggest any criminal charges are near.
+Grand juries are common vehicles to subpoena witnesses and records and to present evidence, though they do not suggest any criminal charges are near or will necessarily be sought.
 It was not immediately clear how or whether the Washington grand jury was connected to the work of a separate one in Alexandria, Virginia.
 That panel has been used to gather information on Michael Flynn, Trump’s former national security adviser.

-Mueller was a former federal prosecutor in Washington before becoming FBI director, where he spent 12 years before stepping down in 2013.
+A spokesman for Mueller’s team did not return an email seeking comment.

+Mueller’s reliance on a grand jury is the “logical next step in this investigation” given that it’s the traditional method for prosecutors to gather evidence, said Washington defense lawyer Jacob Frenkel.

+President Donald Trump, during an appearance Thursday evening at a rally in Huntington, W.Va., challenged Democrats to either continue their “obsession with a hoax” or begin serving the interests of the American people.

+“I just hope the final determination is a truly honest one,” he said, “which is what the millions of people who gave us our big win in November deserve and what all Americans who want a better future want and deserve.”

-Meanwhile, lawyers for President Donald Trump said they were unaware of the existence of a grand jury and had no information to suggest the president himself was under federal investigation.
+Lawyers for Trump said earlier they were unaware of the existence of a grand jury and had no information to suggest the president himself was under federal investigation.

 “With respect to the news of the federal grand jury, I have no reason to believe that the president is under investigation,” defense attorney John Dowd told the AP.